Akado2009/k8s-team-crd/DEVELOPER.md

-# Play with k8s Controller and CustomResourceDefinition
+# Play with k8s Controller and extend the API with a CustomResourceDefinition

 ## Table of Content